broadinstitute/seqr/README.md

 NOTE: On Ubuntu,  if you encounter `Permission denied (publickey)` errors, you may need to [generate ssh keys](https://help.github.com/enterprise/2.14/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key) and do `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys` before starting the tunnel.

-## Creating projects and loading datasets
+## Load example project

-To create an example seqr project and load an exome dataset with some trios and individuals from the 1000 genomes project, run:
+To create an example seqr project and load an exome dataset with 16 individuals from the 1000 genomes project, run:

 ```
 source ./activate_virtualenv.sh

 ./servctl load-example-project --cpu-limit 1 minikube
 ```

+This can take 16 to 24 hours on a machine with 16 Gb RAM and using 1 CPU for annotation.
+If more memory is available, raising the `--cpu-limit` will allow multiple instances of VEP to run in parallel (with each VEP instance needing ~4 Gb additional RAM), and parallelize all other steps in the pipeline, with a proportional reduction in runtime.

+## Creating projects and loading datasets

 A seqr project allows a group of users to analyze one or more datasets.
 It encapsulates the variant data, pedigree information, plus any variant tags, notes, etc. that users create during analysis.